Saturday, July 21 at 10:00 AM (You'll need to sign up for time slots between 10:00 AM and 4:00 PM)

 Book Donations Accepted during regular library hours

 The Friends of the Cranberry Public Library are collecting gently used books.
 Donations can be dropped off at the library circulation desk.
 Please do not leave books in the outdoor book return bin.
 Adult, teen and children’s books, both hardcover and paperbacks are welcome, if in good condition.
-The Library cannot accept encyclopedias, Readers’ Digest condensed editions, National Geographics, textbooks, VHS or audio cassette tapes, toys, puzzles, stuffed animals, newspapers, or computer equipment.
+The Library cannot accept encyclopedias, Readers’ Digest condensed editions, National Geographics, textbooks, sacred texts from any religion, VHS or audio cassette tapes, toys, puzzles, stuffed animals, newspapers, or computer equipment.

 If you would like a tax receipt, please count the number of hardcover, paperback, CD's and other materials before bringing your donations to the circulation desk where you will receive your receipt.